-Animals from outside Wisconsin need certificates of veterinary inspection and vaccinations and tests required for their species.
+Animals from outside Wisconsin need certificates of veterinary inspection (CVIs or health certificates) and vaccinations, identifications, and tests required for their species.
 See these requirements earlier in this document.

 They also need import permit numbers if they are:

 - Circuses and individual circus acts - Rodeo stock other than individual participants' horses - Multi-species menageries (defined as any animals kept in a collection primarily for purposes of exhibition or competition) - Petting zoos